alexanderjarl91/Brugg-API/README.md

 # BRUGG API :beer: v 0.1.0

 ## Description

 Using Node.js and the Express framework, this RESTful API delivers data about breweries in Iceland.
 This API is hosted on Heroku and was created for a school project.

 https://brugg-api.herokuapp.com/

+> :warning: **This API is not development anymore**: The new Brugg API is in development and can be accessed at https://github.com/alexanderjarl91/strapi-brugg/

 ## Authentication